rtCamp/docs.rtcamp.com/blogger-to-wordpress/faq/index.markdown

 wordpress_id: 12156
 ---

-  1. What will happen to images hosted/uploaded at Blogger.com?
-Is it possible to migrate all the images to Wordpress?

-  2. What about Posts and Comments?
-Will you be able to transfer all the Posts and Comments as it is?

-  3. Wordpress permalink structure is different than Blogspot.
-Will it break my permalinks?

-  4. What about my feed Subscribers?
-Will I lose them?

-  5. What about downtime?
-How much it will be?

-  6. Do I need to share my Gmail/Blogger.com password to start the process ?

-  7. Which Theme I will be using after the migration?
-Can I get a wordpress theme which looks like Blogger exactly?

-  8. Can you create a custom Wordpress theme based on my current BlogSpot theme (template)?

-  9. I am convinced!
-I want to migrate my blog to Wordpress, what should I do now?

-###

 #### Q 1.
 What will happen to images hosted/uploaded at Blogger.com?
 Is it possible to migrate all the images to Wordpress?